Industruino/libraries/README.md

 ### INTERRUPTS

 For using interrupts on the digital channels, please note the following.
-The interrupt pin of the expander on the 12/24V digital side is connected to pin D8 (PCINT 4) of the microcontroller.
-If more than 1 channel needs to be detected by the interrupt a small comparison routine can be run inside the interrupt service routine, which compares the status of the channels pre-inerrupt to the current status.
+The interrupt pin of the expander on the 12/24V digital side is connected to pin D8 (PCINT 4) of the 32u4 topboard.
+This pin will trigger when a change on any of the 8 input or outputs occurs.
+If more than 1 channel needs to be detected by the interrupt, a small comparison routine can be run inside the interrupt service routine, which compares the status of the channels pre-inerrupt to the current status.

 This code example shows the incoming frequency on the LCD display (tested with 24V square wave at 10Khz):
 ```